Gerry Johnson, Counsellor & Clinical Supervisor. MBACP (Accred & Reg)

 Other areas of counselling I deal with

-Experienced practitioner and supervisor of counsellors working with Children & Young People
+An experienced practitioner and supervisor of counsellors working with Children & Young People.

 Online Counselling Session